 However, small holes naturally expand as the leaf enlarges.

-If you’re seeing big holes on the leaves of your pepper plants, inspect the edges to see if the damage is sealed or ragged.
+If you see big holes in the leaves of your pepper plants, inspect the edges to see if the damage is sealed or ragged.

-Holes with a ragged edge are newly chewed indicating an insect is taking chunks out of the leaf.
+Holes with ragged edges are newly chewed, indicating that an insect is taking chunks of the leaf.

 Holes with a smooth “sealed” edge are more likely to be an old wound that’s enlarged naturally as the leaf size grew to allow the ragged edges to heal over.

-Flea beetles can cause big holes with a smooth edge on mature leaves.
-The early signs of flea beetle damage are shot holes on your leaves.
+Flea beetles can cause big holes with a smooth edges on mature leaves.
+The early signs of flea beetle damage are shot holes in your leaves.

 Earwigs are beneficial insects in the garden unless their population spirals out of control.

-Despite having pincers and wings, making them look like a dangerous insect that can give you a nasty bite, they will only pinch.
+Despite having pincers and wings, making them look like dangerous insects that can give you a nasty bite, they will only pinch.